robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 You intend to Murder the Noose Constrictor.
 Bad:

-You: "I’ll Murder your Noose Constrictor."
+You: "I’ll Murder your Noose Constrictor."<br/>
 Them: “OK, it’s dead"

 Better:

-You: “I’ll block…Noose Constrictor with Ghoulcaller’s Accomplice."
+You: “I’ll block…Noose Constrictor with Ghoulcaller’s Accomplice."<br/>
-Them: “I’ll discard a Forest to give the Constrictor +1/+1 so it doesn’t die."
+Them: “I’ll discard a Forest to give the Constrictor +1/+1 so it doesn’t die."<br/>
-You: “OK, now I’ll Murder your Constrictor."
+You: “OK, now I’ll Murder your Constrictor."<br/>
 Them: “(Dammit, wasted a card for nothing)"

 Be careful though.
 In the above example, if your opponent had had a Woodcutter’s Grit that they could have use to respond to your Murder, you would have wasted your Murder AND your Ghoulcaller’s Accomplice would have died.
 In this case, this is unfortunate but not actually a huge disaster.
 But if you had been gambling with something more valuable, like a Duskwatch Recruiter, this would be something of a disaster.